gasparericmartin/cyclo-reg/README.md

 ## Database

-Navigate to the server directory and run 'flask db migrate' to initialize the database on your machine.
+Navigate to the server directory and run "pipenv shell" to enter the virtual environment.
+Next, run "flask db migrate" to initialize the database on your machine, followed by "flask db upgrade head" to complete the migration.
 Alter the seed.py file as desired before running 'python seed.py' to seed the database.
 Please not that at this time there is no functionality for creating cyclists in the front end, so this must be done either through seed.py or flask shell.

 ## Server